 A decrease by more than one (1) foot in setbacks as shown in Exhibit B.

-Development of the Property that would increase the total external daily vehicle trips over [OBEY CREEK: Insert trip number] trips.
+Development of the Property that would increase the total external daily vehicle trips over the trip generation predicted in the final Obey Creek traffic impact analysis, dated MMDDYY.

-That unless authorized by a major modification, the cumulative total of new gross floor area shall not generate more trips than allowed section by [OBEY CREEK: Insert sections] (trip generation reports).
+That unless authorized by a major modification, the cumulative total of new gross floor area shall not generate more trips than allowed section by the trip generation predicted in the final Obey Creek traffic impact analysis, dated MMDDYY.

+Any changes in connectivity [we mean functional change; how to define?] caused by alterations to the bicycle, pedestrian or road/greenway system, in the type/functionality of the stormwater management systems, in use maximums or minimums, in the affordable housing, in the design standards, in the square foot minimums or maximums, or in the conservation area status/improvements will be considered Major Modifications.

 All other amendments or modifications to this Agreement are considered Minor Modifications and therefore would not require the procedures for adoption of a development agreement.
 All Minor Modifications require notice to Town Council and shall be subject to review and approval by the Town Manager.
 Such approval shall be memorialized by letter from the Town Manager and acknowledged by the Developer Owners, the Parcel Owner, if it affects the Parcel Owner, and Representative and shall be maintained on file by the Town

 Clerk, the Representative, the Developer Owners and Parcel Owner, if applicable.

 Notwithstanding the above, some proposed changes to this Agreement that do not meet the threshold to constitute a Major Modification may in the judgment of the Town Manager, because of size, perimeter location or transportation impacts, merit public review.
-In the event the Town Manager makes such a determination, the Town Manager may submit a proposed Minor Modification as notification to Town Council to allow an opportunity for Council review.
+In the event the Town Manager makes such a determination, the Town Manager may submit a proposed Minor Modification as notification to the Planning Commission to allow an opportunity for commission review.
 Unless the Parties agree otherwise, such a review shall not extend the time period allowed for a decision by the Town Manager on the Minor Modification or convert the change from a Minor Modification into a Major Modification.

 All proposed adjustments to this Agreement shall be publicly posted in such a manner that citizens of Chapel Hill will have the opportunity to express any concerns to the Town Council and/or the Town Manager.